 Two major computer-related professional organizations have student chapters at Murray: Association of Computing Machinery (ACM) and the Association of Information Technology Professionals (AITP).
-Please visit their web sites for current activities and enrollment
+Please visit their web sites for current activities and enrollment information.

 Women in Computing (WIC): The Women in Computing club grew out of the felt need for a place where women interested in computing could meet and discuss items of interest to them while keeping the focus on technology.
 The club was started by Dr. Brenda Wilson in 2008 when her research identified that the type of problems that women liked to solve was in many ways different from their male counterparts.
 Projects and assignments needed to be different to keep their interest in computing alive.
 Dr. Wilson has worked hard in her own courses to make this a reality.
 The club, under the leadership of Dr. Wilson, has hosted two conferences for women in Kentucky and Tennessee (2010 and 2012).
 Meeting frequency for WIC varies.
-The group is advised by Dr. Wilson
+The group is advised by (looking for sponsor)